The Top 30 Most Valuable Football Cards Of All Time

 Estimated Value (PSA 3, VG)- $22,750

-This one is sometimes referred to as the 'holy grail' of football cards and is a part of the first football cards in history-the N302 Mayo's Cut Plug set.
+This one is sometimes called the ‘holy grail’ of football cards and is a part of the first football cards in history, N302 Mayo’s Cut Plug set.

-I'd say it is one of the coolest football cards in history of the hobby and it is also the rarest football card of all time
+I’d say it is one of the coolest football cards in the hobby’s history and the rarest football card of all time

-The cards featured ivy league football stars of the day and are the first 19th-century trading cards dedicated solely to football players.
+The cards featured Ivy League football stars of the day and were the first 19th-century trading cards dedicated solely to football players.

-The John Dunlop card is the rarest in the set and was issued without any identification of the player, whereas all other cards feature the player's name on the front of the card.
+The John Dunlop card is the rarest in the set and was issued without the identification of the player, whereas all other cards feature the player’s name on the front.

-At first, the card was referred to as 'Anonymous' but later identified as John Dunlop of Harvard.
-Dunlop was a reserve player so the value is solely based on the scarcity of the card itself.
+At first, the card was referred to as ‘Anonymous’ but later identified as John Dunlop of Harvard.
+Dunlop was a reserve player, so the value is solely based on the card’s scarcity.

 mayoscutplugtin